cs-au-dk/Artemis/docs/sections/server-concolic-advice.rst

     The client can now send commands to execute actions (``forminput``, ``click``, etc.) which will be recorded into the trace and saved in the concolic tree for sequence "MySequenceID".

+    *Errors:* If any trace is already in progress.

 * ``concolicadvice`` > ``endtrace``
     End recording a trace.
 There must be a trace with the matching sequence ID in-proress.